jagope/apuntes/java/patterns.md

 ## The Visitor Pattern <a id="visitor"></a>

-Allows for one or more operation to be applied to a set of objects at runtime, decoupling the operations from the object structure.
+Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

 ```java
 public interface Visitable {